Back to blog

 For a news product, budget usually rises when the app needs to support paid content, editorial roles, breaking-news push workflows, multiple content types, video/audio, offline reading, ad slots, reader segmentation, comments, moderation, and custom analytics.
 It also rises when the app must integrate with an existing CMS, CRM, subscription platform, data warehouse, or ad server.

 That is why a news app should be scoped as a product system, not as a set of screens.
 The mobile app may be the visible surface, but the cost is often driven by backend workflows, publishing permissions, monetization rules, and reporting needs.
-NextPage's broader mobile app development cost guide is useful background, but a news app has extra publishing and revenue operations that generic app budgets can miss.
+NextPage's broader mobile app development cost guide is useful background, and the mobile app development RFP checklist helps publishers document the platform, analytics, subscription, and support assumptions that generic app budgets can miss.

 News App Cost Tiers By Scope